thecodercamp/thecodercamp.github.io/_posts/2023-04-20-abusing-partials.md

 layout: post
 ---

-Even those most of the developers I've talked to know about the `partial` keyword I have rarely seen it used in projects.
+Even those most developers I've talked to know about the `partial` keyword I have rarely seen it used in projects.
 For those who don't know about it, the `partial` keyword allows you to split the functionality across multiple files with some restrictions:
 - all the partial pieces need to be in the same assembly
 - all the partial pieces need to be in the same namespace